angeloey/3D-Camera-Renderer/README.md

 combination of hard and soft\
 interrupts with polling or perhaps,\
 RTOS, multi-threading, event\
-loops, etc."\
+loops, etc."

 ## 1 - Embedded System Proposal

-Description: todo
+Description: Pseudo 3d scanner, a device to scan a 3d object and create a 2d image with additional z axis data.

-Inputs: todo
+Inputs:
+ - Potentiometer
+ - Rotary Encoder
+ - IR Range Sensor
+ - Touchscreen

-Outputs: todo
+Outputs:
+ - LCD Screen
+ - Servo Motor
+ - Stepper Motor

-Basic operation: todo
+Basic operation:
+ - fire a range sensor at a bunch of known directions, use this range data to construct a "depth map" image on an LCD screen

 ## 2 - Hardware Design

-PCB Gerber files and Circuit Schematics will be included in repo
+PCB Gerber files and Circuit Schematics will be included in repo, (might not need this? will breadboard suffice? marking criteria does not mention circuit design).

 Component List: